 Mozambique overcame a violent civil war in the 1990s with the support of a major U.N. peacekeeping effort.
 Democratic progress followed, and economic developments were encouraging before recent devastating cyclones and the COVID-19 pandemic.
 But since 2017, conflict has plagued the northern province of Cabo Delgado.
 Violent attacks by Islamic State-affiliated insurgents have increased over the last year, raising concerns for peace and stability in the region.
 The surge in attacks has forced the suspension a $20 billion liquefied natural gas development project, while creating a humanitarian crisis that has displaced half a million people from their homes and left Mozambique and the international community grappling for sustainable solutions to the crisis.

-Take part in the conversation on Twitter with #CaboDelgadoPeace.
+Continue the conversation on Twitter with #CaboDelgadoPeace.

 Lise Grande, opening remarks